-This approach has a three-stage procedure and four neural networks to exploit task-performance, self-supervision, additional unlabeled data, and correlated feature subsets.
-It scores the features then subsequently train a task-based network on subsampled data.
-We use the official repository \cite{lee2022code}.
-The optimization procedure is split into i) self-supervision phase, ii) supervision phase, iii) training on selected features only.
+This approach has a lengthy hyperparameter search detailed in Appendix~B of \cite{lee2022}, which consists of a three-phase procedure and four neural networks.
+Note that this required multiple training steps e.g. obtaining results for in table~\ref{parameter_estimate_VERDICT:table} requires >400 runs.
+SSEFS exploits task-performance, self-supervision, additional unlabeled data, and correlated feature subsets.
+It scores the features then subsequently trains a task-based network (analogous to $ \mathcal{T} $ in TADRED) on subsampled data.
+We use the official repository \cite{lee2022code} and verified our implementation by replicating results in the paper \cite{lee2022}.
+The full optimization procedure follows \cite{lee2022} and is split into i) self-supervision phase, ii) supervision phase, iii) training on selected features only.

 The self-supervision phase finds the optimal encoder network hyperparameters.
-We perform grid search, the encoder network, feature vector estimator network, gate vector estimator network, all have same number of hidden layers $ \in \{1, 2, 3\} $ number of units, including hidden dimension $ \in \{30, 100, 300, 1000, 3000\} $, following \cite{lee2022}-table-S.1, other hyperparameters $ \alpha \in \{0.01, 0.1, 1.0, 10, 100\}, \pi \in \{0.2, 0.4, 0.6, 0.8\} $.
-The self-supervisory dataset is training set $ X $.
+We follow Appendix B of \cite{lee2022} and perform grid search.
+Similar to other approaches in this paper, we consider the encoder network, feature vector estimator network, gate vector estimator network, all have same number of hidden layers $ \in \{1, 2, 3\} $ number of units, including hidden dimension $ \in \{30, 100, 300, 1000, 3000\} $.
+Directly following \cite{lee2022}~table~S.1, other hyperparameters $ \alpha \in \{0.01, 0.1, 1.0, 10, 100\}, \pi \in \{0.2, 0.4, 0.6, 0.8\} $.
+The self-supervisory dataset is input data $ X_{\bar{D}} $.
 On the best validation performance (with early stopping), this returns a trained encoder network, cached for the supervision phase.